oxfordyang2016/weatherapp/templates/freewriting.md

 ----
 image recognization
 ------
-i find the theory is that it locate the position to find the position's function when again you stop the postion (coordinate),it will detect the function value is corresponding the value.
+i find the this that it locate the position to find the position's function when again you stop the postion (coordinate),it will detect the function value is corresponding the value.
 ------